 How did you shoot it?

 RA: That’s a good story, actually.
 We really don’t have a budget for title sequences; they’re passion projects.
 And shooting an underwater sequence is really expensive.
-The DP I work with, Khalid Mohtaseb from Variable, has a friend in New Jersey who has a pool.
+The DP I work with, Khalid Mohtaseb, has a friend in New Jersey who has a pool.
 So we spent two nights in New Jersey shooting in his pool, which, funny enough, is only six feet deep.
 That Viking you see in the title sequence is six foot two; so when he stood up, he wasn’t totally covered by the water.
 We actually shot the whole thing sideways.
 We turned the camera sideways, and that’s him standing in the pool and ducking underwater.
 Then we flipped it in post and built up the ocean around him.

 We shot some stuff on the beaches in New Jersey as well.
 Then we did an aquarium tank shoot on the deck at The Mill.
 All of the elements like the coins, the axe, the particles, and stuff like that we shot here.